-The court may order a parent, guardian, custodian, or caretaker who has been served with a summons (or has otherwise submitted to the court's jurisdiction) to

-- □ attend and participate in parenting classes if available in the judicial district where the parent, guardian, custodian, or caretaker lives; - □ provide transportation for the child to keep appointments for any treatment ordered by the court (if the child is in the home and to the extent the person is able to provide transportation); - □ take appropriate steps to remedy conditions in the home that led or contributed to the adjudication or to the court's removal of the child from the home; - □ upon finding it is in the child's best interests, to participate in psychiatric, psychological, or other treatment or counseling directed towards remedying the behaviors or conditions that led or contributed to the child's adjudication or court's removal of the child from that person's custody, and may - □ require compliance with treatment plan approved by the court or - □ condition legal custody or physical placement of the child on compliance with that treatment - $\Box$ order the individual to pay the cost of the treatment and if unable to do so, may - □ order the county to pay when the compliance with treatment is a condition for legal custody or physical placement of the child with that parent or other adult. - □ order treatment currently available from a local mental health program. - □ A parent over whom the court has personal jurisdiction may be ordered to pay a reasonable portion of the cost of the child's care based on the parent's ability to do so when legal custody of the child is vested with someone other than the parent.

-Additional Components of Order: G.S.
-7B-905; 7B-906.1(h)
+e court may order a parent, guardian, custodian, or caretaker who has been served with a sun nmons (or has otherwise submitted to the court's jurisdiction) to attend and participate in parenting classes if available in the judicial district where the parent, guardian, custodian, or caretaker lives; provide transportation for the child to keep appointments for any treatment ordered by the court (if the child is in the home and to the extent the person is able to provide transportation); take appropriate steps to remedy conditions in the home that led or contributed to the adjudication or to the court's removal of the child from the home; upon finding it is in the child's best interests, to participate in psychiatric, psychological, or other treatment or counseling directed towards remedying the behaviors or conditions that led or contributed to the child's adjudication or court's removal of the child from that person's custody, and may require compliance with treatment plan approved by the court or condition legal custody or physical placement of the child on compliance with that treatment order the individual to pay the cost of the treatment and if unable to do so, may order the county to pay when the compliance with treatment is a condition for legal custody or physical placement of the child with that parent or other adult. □ order treatment currently available from a local mental health program.
+A parent over whom the court has personal jurisdiction may be ordered to pay a reasonable portion of the cost of the child's care based on the parent's ability to do so when legal custody of the child is vested with someone other than the parent. , Ad ditional Components of Order: G.S.
+7B-905; 7B-906.1(h) The e order shall contain appropriate findings of fact (supported by competent evidence in the record); contain appropriate conclusions of law (supported by the findings of fact); be entered (reduced to writing, signed by the judge who presided over the hearing, and filed with the clerk) no later than thirty days following completion of the hearing.
+If the order is not entered within thirty days, clerk schedules a subsequent hearing at the first session of the court scheduled to hear juvenile matters to determine and explain reason for delay and address any needed clarification for the order.
+Order is entered within ten days of that hearing.
+Complete ☐ Checklist 5 for initial dispositional hearing, ☐ Checklist 6 for review hearing, or ☐ Checklist 7 for permanency planning hearing. checking / for permanency planning hearing.